 Comprehensive income (loss) is defined as the change in the equity of a business entity during a period from transactions and other events and circumstances from non-owner sources.
 It includes all changes in equity during a period except those resulting from investments by owners and distributions to owners.
 Comprehensive income (loss) consists of: (i) all components of net loss and (ii) all components of comprehensive loss other than net loss, referred to as other comprehensive loss.
-Other comprehensive loss is comprised of foreign currency translation adjustments and the unrealized gains and losses on available-for-sale securities.
+Other comprehensive loss is comprised of foreign currency translation adjustments and the unrealized gains and losses recognized through net income.